Benchmarking Definition and Explanation PDF Download

-Learn Benchmarking definition in project management with explanation to study “What is Benchmarking”.
-Study benchmarking explanation with project management terms to review project management course for online MBA programs.
+Learn Benchmarking definition in hrm with explanation to study “What is Benchmarking”.
+Study benchmarking explanation with HRM terms to review HRM course for online MBA programs.

 Comparing specific measures of performance against data on those measures in other organizations.

 Human Resource Management by Robert L. Mathis, John H. Jackson

 Benchmarking includes searching externally (outside a specific business, association, industry, district or nation) to look at how others accomplish their exhibition levels, and to comprehend the procedures they use.
 Along these lines, benchmarking clarifies the procedures behind magnificent execution.
 At the point when exercises gained from a benchmarking activity are connected suitably, they encourage improved execution in basic capacities inside an association or in key zones of the business.
 Benchmarking ought not be viewed as an irregular exercise.
 To be successful, it must turn into a basic piece of a progressing improvement process, the objective being to side by side of consistently improving best practice.